billpg/HashBack/README.md

 ## The Exchange

-There are two participants in this exchange:
+There are three participants in this exchange:
 - The **Caller** is requesting a Bearer token.
 - The **Issuer** issues that Bearer token back to the Caller.
+- The **Verifier** hosts the verification hash that proves the request came from the Caller.

+(It is intended that the Caller and Verifier are the same entity.)

 To request a Bearer token from the Issuer, the Caller will first need to prepare a JSON object for the request body.
 The Caller will then hash this JSON object according to the rules documented below.
-Once calculated, that hash value will need to be made available for retrieval by the Issuer by publishing it on a website under a URL that's known to the Issuer as belonging to the Caller.
+Once calculated, that hash value will need to be made available for retrieval by the Issuer by publishing it on the Verifier's website under a URL that's known to the Issuer as being in the control of the Caller.
 The URL of this hash is included in the JSON request body.

 For example.
-An Issuer might know that a particular Caller is the only user capable of publishing files in the folder `https://caller.example/crte_files/` and will use this knowledge as reassurance the file must have come from the genuine Caller.
+An Issuer might know that a particular Caller is the only user capable of publishing files in the folder `https://verifier.example/crte_files/` and will use this knowledge as reassurance the file must have come from the genuine Caller.

 Once that JSON and the published hash is ready, the Caller will open a POST request to the Issuer using the URL agreed in advance for this purpose, together with the JSON request body written earlier.
 While handling this POST request, the Issuer will retrieve the expected hash published by the Caller earlier.
 By repeating the hash calculation on the JSON request body and comparing it against the downloaded expected hash, the Issuer can confirm if the request came from the known Caller or not.